FirelightWP/easy-fancybox/readme.txt

 == Upgrade Notice ==

-= 1.8.18 =
+= 1.9 =

-Fix Jetpack Tiled Gallery compat + security issue reported by Jakob Hagl sba-research.org
+Swipe support, new options, no background scrolling

 == Changelog ==

 = 1.9 =
-* TODO: show arrows permanently on border
 * NEW: no background scrolling
 * NEW: Swipe support
+* NEW: Option to work with deferred jQuery
+* Gallery arrows on edge
 * Smaller script and stylesheet
 * Remove redundant CSS
 * Drop pre-CSS3 support